YinHK-gameDev/unity-learn/animation/Animator controller/README.md

 **Animator window**: \
 ![](./MecanimAnimatorControllerWindow.png)

+The **Animator Controller window** contains:

+- The Animation Layer Widget (top-left corner, see Animation Layers)
+- The Event Parameters Widget (top-left, see Animation Parameters)
+- The visualization of the State Machine itself.

 The **left-hand pane** can be switched betwen **Parameters view** and **Layers view**.
 The parameters view **allows you to create, view and edit the Animator Controller Parameters**.
 These are variables you define that act as inputs into the state machine.
 To add a parameter, click the Plus icon and select the parameter type from the pop up menu.
 To delete a parameter, select the parameter in the lists and press the delete key (on macOS use fn-Delete to delete the selected parameter).